robingirard/Energy-Alternatives-Planning/EnergyAlternativesPlanning/dashboards/Readme.md

 2. Open a web browser and go to the adress returned by dash (here http://127.0.0.1:8050)
 3. Follow the instructions

-Example data can be found in the `data` directory.
+Example data can be found in the `tests/data` directory